rolandtjr/falyx/README.md

 ### 🧱 Core Building Blocks

 #### `Action`
 A single async unit of work.
-Can retry, roll back, or inject prior results.
+Painless retry support.

 #### `ChainedAction`
 Run tasks in sequence.
 Supports rollback on failure and context propagation.